MenaceSan/GrayCore/README.md

 GrayCore has very minimal external library requirements.
 Only make use of standard C lib and core OS modules.
 Abstract and minimize the direct use of OS services such that a program can compile for Windows, Linux and Windows CE.
 Code can build with various tools and environments such as x64, x86, GNU tools, Microsoft compilers, MFC or just std C, Unicode or UTF8 default.
+Unit Tests are in a separate project called GrayCore.Tests

 @verbatim
 Includes conditional compilation for _MSC_VER, __GNUC__, _WIN32, __linux__, _AFXDLL/_MFC_VER, UNDER_CE, _M_X64, _UNICODE.